Dr Laura Evis

 Egyptian Journal of Forensic Sciences (EJFS).

-Dr Evis is on the committee of the Forensic Archaeology Special Interest Group (CIfA).
+Being on the committee of the Chartered Institute for Archaeologists Forensic Archaeology Special Interest Group (CIfAFASIG).

 - ARC1007 - Archaeological and Forensic Science Practicals